Dreamy Chocolate Fudge Cake, the softest chocolate fudge cake, draped in a chocolate fudge icing and adorned with chocolate caramel biscuit balls.

 - Place the cake into the middle of the oven and bake for 50-60 minutes.

-- I start checking at 45 minutes.
+- Check the cake at 45 minutes.
 The cake is baked when an inserted skewer comes out clean.
 My cake took 50 minutes to bake.

-- Once baked remove the cake from the oven an allow to cool in the mould/tin for 10 minutes.
+- As soon as the cake is baked remove from the oven an allow to cool in the mould/tin for 10 minutes.

 - Turn the cake out onto a cooling rack and allow to cool completely.